Apple’s Dead Pixel & Stuck Pixel Policy

 While the official guidelines for handling dead pixels seem strict, I suspect there is a larger policy at the Apple Store for ensuring customer satisfaction.
 Speaking from direct experience, Apple can be far more generous than this support document suggests.
 Case in point; I purchased a MacBook Pro 13″ earlier in the year and discovered a single dead pixel glowing bright red smack in the center of the screen, you couldn’t miss it.
 I took the Mac back to the Apple Store and an Apple Genius swapped the machine out immediately, saying he wanted to be sure I was happy with my purchase.
 The new MacBook Pro’s screen was flawless, and yes, I was happy.

-My advice to anyone who is dissatisfied with either a dead or stuck pixel is to talk to Apple, at the end of the day customer service seems to always win out over official policy.
+My advice to anyone who is dissatisfied with either a dead or stuck pixel is to talk to Apple Support, express your concerns, and see what type of resolution they offer.
+At the end of the day customer service seems to always win out over official policy, and you may well have a replacement device or screen offered.

 The dead pixel policy is the third internal Apple support document to be leaked in the past week to BGR, the first being that AppleCare warranties can be transferred to new purchases and the second involving a display issue with some of the new MacBook Air models.